 Welcome to ‘Decolonizing our Practices: Conversing about Care’, a three-part blog post series.
 This series is a culminating conversation between Tangent MHI and One Future Collective as a part of our collaborative initiative, which was undertaken in October of 2021, to work towards decolonizing the perceptions and practices of mental health in India.

-This is the first post of this series – ‘Being ‘selfish’ vs. Being ‘productive’: The Politics of Care’.
-Read on to see why we think care is a political conversation and what informs our understanding of care.
+This is the third and final post of this series – ‘Shifting Away from a Single Narrative of Care’.
+Join us on this journey, and explore ideas around care as a process versus a product, care in communities and how one can try to shift away from normative performances of care.
 [Please note that for the purpose of readability, the speakers’ responses have been divided into paragraphs.

 Each new response begins with their name (Ankita and Anvita), followed by their initials (A.B and A.W, respectively).]

-Thank you for accompanying us on Part 1 of our dialogue around care!
-This conversation continues in the next blog post.
+Thank you for accompanying us on our dialogue around care!
+This is the concluding conversation of our blog post series.